fmunz/twitter-dlt-huggingface-PRELIM/README.md

 optional:
 * Create a simple Databricks Workflow as described above.
 Creating a workflow is easy, but it is not necessary if you just want to explore the notebooks manually.
 * Explore what happens when you change the silver table to a non-streaming table and refresh the data.
 The silver table will be fully computed every time.
+* In the Databricks Workspace, change to the SQL persona/view.
+Explore the languages table from the SQL editor.

 ### 🤝 Feedback and contributing